JohannesValoy/Group1-project-network-2022/report/REPORT.md

 The message object that we are sending was highly inspired by the HTTP standard.
 There was 1 major benefits for doing it this way.
 It would allow for a good and fast implementation of allowing the HTTP protocols.

 The project is highly reliant of the TCP protocol because we needed the reliability for the packages not becoming lost or corrupted.
-UDP was not a alternative since the data would heavily fluxuate based on the customers preferences as well as the amount of sensors.
+UDP was not a alternative since the data would heavily fluctuate based on the customers preferences as well as the amount of sensors.
 The only case  where UDP would be applicable is if you had enough sensors in a room to where inaccurate data would not be a problem anymore.
 We also wanted to implement the use of HTTP also within the project.
 This would allow for clients or code not running native java, like a arduino, to communicate with the server using JSON objects.
 Since both standards are well known, it would also be easier for other developers to create sensors by giving them some requirements of what they had to send.

 The encryption method we decided on was the use of TLS.
 This was with the anticipation of allowing for web browsers to take contact with the server by using the HTTP protocol.
 We decided against letting the java client trust everything and instead add functionality to fetch different self-signed certificates from a folder or a file.
 This allows us to take the full functionality of TLS to verify that the source is trustworthy, while also encrypting the content and ensuring that it is not tampered with.